MikkFalling/sv/README.md

 # sv-
-you can use some content of this github. most of them are public domain. but you can NOT use the next content
+you can use some content of this github. most of them are for public domain. but you can NOT use the next content. anyways it is fake maps

-Azure sheep.-
+azure sheep

-Half life Opposing force version.-
+half life custom- opposing force version

+sc_tetris